The Wild Pair (duo)

 "Opposites Attract" was not the Wild Pair's only hit.
 In 1992, singer Stacy Earl released her single "Romeo & Juliet" which was a duet with The Wild Pair.
 The song reached the Top 40 on the Billboard Hot 100 chart.

-DeShazer (also known as Tony Christian) and Gunn had previously been members of the band Mazarati, who were proteges of Prince and Brownmark.
+DeShazer (also known as Tony Christian) and Gunn had previously been members of the band Mazarati, who were proteges of Brownmark.